-Contract drafting is an area in which lawyers can perform an extremely valuable service for their business clients.
+Contract drafting and negotiating is an area in which lawyers can perform an extremely valuable service for their business clients.
 Most businesses engage in a limited number of categories of transactions.
 For example, a company that sells lumber and building supplies may sell to a retail clientele under one set of terms, and to contractors under a different set of terms.
 The same company may offer design services on an hourly basis, and may rent out equipment at a daily or weekly rate.
 Having properly vetted form contracts for each type of transaction can expedite the process, limit misunderstandings, and facilitate collection in the event of a breach of contract.
-For businesses which have employees, well-drafted employment agreements, employee handbooks, and workplace policies, can be the key to developing a top-notch work force, and to minimizing staff turnover.
+For businesses which have employees, well-drafted employment agreements, employee handbooks, and workplace policies, can be the key to developing a top-notch work force and to minimizing staff turnover.

 We are conversant with public and private procurement, regulatory compliance, risk management and insurance, protection of intellectual property, collections, sale of businesses, succession planning, and taxation.